haidaraM/ansible-playbook-grapher/README.md

 > The project contains some collections in [collections](tests/fixtures/collections).
 If you modify them, you need to do
 > a force install with `ansible-galaxy install -r requirements.yml --force`

-Run the tests and open the generated files in your system’s default viewer application:
+Run the tests and open the generated files in your system's default viewer application:

 ```shell script
 export TEST_VIEW_GENERATED_FILE=1